 In addition to its exhibitions within the property, the hotel organizes a street art tour in Florence where you can learn the stories of the city’s most recognizable contemporary artists.
 Go behind-the-scenes of artist’s studios and if you are lucky, you may even run into one of the founders of the Florentine street art movement: the French artist CLET is often at his studio in the Oltrarno neighborhood.

 Villa San Michele has also recently introduced an art tour with a Fiat 1100 Musone, a vintage car from the 1930s.
 The vehicle, decorated by Rome-based street artist Lucamaleonte, features floral stencils and a state-of-the-art electric engine for sustainable mobility.
 You can arrange a ride to the nearby “Enzo Pazzagli Art Park” or a sunset tour of local landmarks followed by a refreshing aperitif.
 For those who want to try their hand at creating art themselves, the hotel also offers a fresco painting experience in a local bottega.

 Belmond Villa San Michele

-Fiesole lies a 15-20 minute drive from Florence and can easily be reached by taxi or private transfer.
+The Belmond Villa San Michele is located in Fiesole, a 15-20 minute drive from Florence, and can easily be reached by taxi or private transfer.
 The hotel also provides a courtesy shuttle bus service from the property to the center of Florence multiple times daily.
-Belmond Villa San Michele is open from April 1 – November 3, 2019 and has 45 rooms and suites that start at $650.
+Suites start at $650.